vrtulka23/scinumtools/docs/source/solver/index.rst

 Expression Solver
 =================

-In this section, we describe basic functionality of the expression solver.
+In this section, we describe the basic functionality of the expression solver.
-This tool has been implemented as a submodule in order to standardize solving of numerical expression in :ref:`units/index:physical units` and logical/numerical expressions in :ref:`dip/index:dimensional input parameters`.
+This tool has been implemented as a submodule to standardize solving of numerical expression in :ref:`units/index:physical units` and logical/numerical expressions in :ref:`dip/index:dimensional input parameters`.
 For more details and implementation patterns, we refer our reader directly to the source code of the mentioned submodules and corresponding PyTest-s.
 Nevertheless, it can be easily modified and used in other projects that require some mathematical expressions.

-Expression solver consist of the following classes:
+Expression solver consists of the following classes:

 **Solver**